gxxcastillo/annualreport-2011/readme.md

 ### Event logging

-[Winston](https://github.com/flatiron/winston) is used to log events & errors
+[Winston](https://github.com/flatiron/winston) (together with "forever") is used to log events & errors

 ### Profiling